TheCoolTV: As a digital broadcast television network

 On the afternoon of August 31, 2012, TheCoolTV was dropped from all 32 Sinclair Broadcast Group stations that carried the channel, with no replacement.
 No reason was given, other than a very brief message from Jim Wright, the Regional Engineering Manager for Sinclair, who said: "We are no longer carrying CoolTV on all Sinclair stations as of this afternoon."

 The agreement with Newport Television to carry TheCoolTV was terminated upon Newport being purchased by Nexstar Broadcasting Group, which at the time carried few subchannels on its stations, and all former Newport stations had discontinued carrying TheCoolTV by April 2013.
 All agreements with McGraw-Hill were also terminated upon the E. W. Scripps Company's purchase of the McGraw-Hill stations in early 2012.

 On March 1, 2013, two LIN stations in Albuquerque and Austin dropped the network.
 The remainder of LIN Media's stations dropped the network on July 15, 2013, with some replacing it with Bounce TV or local radar loops, or leaving them dark altogether.

 Sometime in November 2012, TheCoolTV began airing free-to-air on the Galaxy 19 (97 West) satellite in the Ku band.
 However, this feed was discontinued without explanation.
 The network's webstream was hosted by JBTV until September 2016, when that company terminated the agreement due to non-payment.

 Since the fall of 2011, the network's carriage fell precipitously from a peak of around 80 affiliates until 2017, when it was down to solely two stations, meeting the minimum definition of a television network.
 The final station carrying it, KCTU-LD7/Wichita, dropped it for The Walk TV on July 31, 2017.

 As an online-only streaming service

 TheCoolTV converted to an online-only service on August 1, 2017.
-In this final form, no new streaming content was uploaded to the site, and most of the site's content was made up of either YouTube embeds into the site or only videos for smaller amount of artists; this lasted until the last week of April 2018, when the domain expired and the site disappeared.
+In this final form, no new streaming content was uploaded to the site, and most of the site's content was made up of either YouTube embeds into the site or only videos for smaller artists; this lasted until the last week of April 2018, when the domain expired and the site disappeared.
 It returned in the next month, but with several broken links and out-of-date promotional materials for the network and filler text on several pages (including false placeholder addresses), suggesting a restoration from an older and inaccurate backup of the site.